bbauska/W3Cx-3of5/README.md

 This example was created by a learner (by Mels Le N.) from a previous version of this course.
 It uses the geolocation API presented in Module 6 for auto-filling the address input fields.

-Feel free to look at the source code in the [online example](https://jsbin.com/sivula/edit):
+Feel free to look at the source code in the <a href="https://jsbin.com/sivula/edit"?online example</a>:

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------------- 215.  (xxx) -------------------------------------->